Benefits of Nature's Most Nutritious Food

 Today, so many health issues come from a lack of nutrients in our agriculture.
 Well, where agriculture falls short, aquaculture is quickly picking up the slack!
 Spirulina is a type of algae that has been recognized (along with chlorella) as one of the world’s healthiest foods.
-With a laundry list of research-backed health benefits, including obesity reduction, cancer prevention, and immune support, it’s no wonder why so many people are turning to spirulina as a source of balanced nutrition.
+With a laundry list of research-backed health benefits, including obesity reduction, and immune support, it’s no wonder why so many people are turning to spirulina as a source of balanced nutrition.

 Algae (in the form of cyanobacteria) were some of the first life on Earth almost 4 billion years ago.
 Before this form of algae, most living organisms were anaerobic, meaning they did not rely on oxygen to produce energy.
 Cyanobacteria, on the other hand, convert sunlight (photosynthesis) for energy – the byproduct being Oxygen (O2).

-As these algae began to thrive, they released tremendous amount of oxygen into the atmosphere.
+As these algae began to thrive, they released a tremendous amount of oxygen into the atmosphere.
 Studies indicate that approximately 80% percent of the Earth’s atmospheric oxygen has been produced by algae and other forms of marine phytoplankton.
 The large increase in atmospheric oxygen set the stage for aerobic, or oxygen consuming, organisms to make their first appearance.
 The first aerobic organism evolved over billions of years into the humans and other animals that populate the Earth today.

 So, next time you take a breath, be sure to thank algae!

 Of course, spirulina is great for much more than just oxygen.
-New technology allows us to use spirulina as a source of sustainable fuel, nutritious animal feed, and organic food coloring.
+New technology allows us to use spirulina as a source of sustainable fuel, nutritious animal feed, and natural food coloring.
 But long before we made use of it in these ways, humans were eating it for its incredible nutrients.

 Humans have cultivated and consumed spirulina for at least 700 years (and likely over 1,200 years).
 It was a staple in the diets of the Aztec Empire in Mexico and the Kanem Empire in Chad.
 These early civilizations would filter spirulina out of lakes and dry it to produce spirulina "cakes" (similar to the way we make spirulina tablets today).
 These spirulina cakes were an essential part of these early peoples’ diet, providing large amounts of protein and micronutrients.